karthik-k11/Machine-Learning/Readme.md

 # Machine Learning

-This repository contains various **Machine Learning models and experiments** implemented in Python using Jupyter Notebooks (`.ipynb`).
-The goal is to understand, practice, and apply different ML algorithms to real-world datasets.
+This repository contains various **Machine Learning models and experiments along with EDA(Exploratory Data Analysis)** implemented in Python using Jupyter Notebooks (`.ipynb`).
+The goal is to understand, practice, and apply different ML algorithms to real-world datasets and recommend insights through EDA.

 ---